Mallorca's disappointing vacation season | DW | 20.08.2021

 Around 40% of businesses will not survive the pandemic, estimates Helmut Clemens, vice chairman of the hospitality association.
 Especially since the government's aid payments, which were promised months ago, have still not arrived.
 "Particularly in the tourist areas along the coast, the restaurant owners are struggling to survive," says the German-born guide, who runs several pubs on the island.

-And this despite the fact that the tourism season on the island initially got off to a promising start.
-The COVID infection numbers were low thanks to months of restrictions, the vaccination drive had started well, and German tour operators in particular reported a high demand for vacations on Mallorca.
+This is despite the fact that the tourism season on the island initially got off to a promising start.
+The COVID infection numbers were low thanks to months of restrictions, the vaccination drive had started well, and particularly German tour operators reported a high demand for vacations on Mallorca.

 But then everything turned out quite differently.
-After the Balearic government relaxed the anti-coronavirus regulations, the first tourists arrived — mainly from mainland Spain and Germany — and the infection rates shot up again.
+After the Balearic government relaxed the regulations to prevent the spread of the coronavirus, the first tourists arrived — mainly from mainland Spain and Germany — and the infection rates shot up again.

 Nighttime parties like these here at the beach of Arenal are causing an increase in the number of infections